Translations of Hellenistic Inscriptions: 134

 Format: see key to translations

-This is the earliest of a long series of similar inscriptions from Iasos.
+Inscription A is the earliest of a long series of similar inscriptions from Iasos.
 The purpose of the contributions was to enable all citizens to attend some theatrical performances free of charge; the repeated phrase 'his appearance brought in a drachma and viewing was free' appears to mean that there was no charge for attending the performance, but the city received a token payment of one drachma for the use of the theatre.
-The translation is taken from C.Crowther, "The Dionysia at Iasos: Its Artists, Patrons, and Audience", pp.302-304 ( PDF ).
+The translation of A is taken from C.Crowther, "The Dionysia at Iasos: Its Artists, Patrons, and Audience", pp.302-304 ( PDF ).

 - Apollodoros son of Charmos, as agonothete, paid for the comic poet Sosylos for two days, and his appearance brought in a drachma and viewing was free;